cncf/glossary/content/en/virtualization.md

-Virtualization addresses a number of problems, including the improvement of physical hardware usage by allowing more apps to run on the same physical machine whilst still being isolated from each other for security.
+Virtualization addresses a number of problems, including the improvement of physical hardware usage by allowing more apps to run on the same physical machine while still being isolated from each other for security.
+Also, with virtualization, all the servers and softwares required by other cloud providers are managed by third parties, and cloud providers have to pay money monthly or annually.

 ## How it helps